aws-samples/aws-serverless-security-workshop/README.md

 # Serverless Security Workshop

+> **WARNING**: The purpose of the workshop is to provide a starter API which **does NOT follow many security best practices** on purpose.
+The tutorial modules guide you to identify security gaps in the starter app, and implement security measures on it.
+>
+> Furthermore, the modules **do not cover ALL** the security measures that may be applied.
+After completing all modules, we recommend you to explore additional protections.
+See the **Extra Credit** section for more details.

 In this workshop, you will learn techniques to secure a serverless application built with AWS Lambda, Amazon API Gateway and RDS Aurora.
 We will cover AWS services and features you can leverage to improve the security of a serverless applications in 5 domains:

 1. identity & access management